 Modern life can make it easy to eat and drink more than we should and move around less than we should, which often results in weight gain.
 To lose weight we need to swap current bad habits to better ones.
-This means eating less and getting more active.

 Choose diet and physical activity changes that you can make part of your daily routine, and stick to it for life.

 Increasing physical activity is one of the most effective ways to improve your health and wellbeing.

 Even small increases in physical activity among those who are the least active can bring great health benefits.

 From our fantastic leisure facilities, award winning parks and generous coastline to the vast array of opportunities available within our communities there is something for everyone.

 See below for ideas on how to get active in South Tyneside.

 There are six leisure facilities in South Tyneside, where between them you can enjoy:

 water play, slides and bubble spa

 The leisure facilities include Hebburn Central, Haven Point, Temple Park Centre, Monkton Stadium, Jarrow Focus, and Jarrow Community Pool.